Меню:

 BOOST_GLOBAL_FIXTURE(InitGMock);

-We also need to link additional libraries to have this code compiled — gmock and gtest.
-And now we can run our test program and get results.
-If everything will work correctly, and match to our expectations, then we'll see standard success message:
+We also need to link additional libraries to have this code built — gmock and gtest.
+After that we can run our test program and get results.
+If everything will work correctly, and results will match to our expectations, then we'll see standard success message:

 Running 1 test case...